jonbish/socialize/readme.txt

 You are also provided with a box at the bottom of your posts that asks readers to subscribe and comment.
 This text can be edited in the 'Socialize Admin Page' and on individual posts/pages.
 You can also selectively display social bookmarks in this box the same way you go about inserting bookmarks in content.
 This is a great place to ask your readers to do something, like check out one of your services or to leave a comment and subscribe.

-Furthermore, you can choose to display bookmarks in the content on all pages or just on single pages.
-You can also choose to hide the box that displays beneath the posts by default.
+All buttons and call to action areas can be easily displayed and hidden at will.
+You can also change the call to action template and even overwrite the default CSS.

-= New in Version 2.0 =
+= Features =
+* 12 popular buttons including Pinterest and Buffer

-* Automatically inserts open graph data into head of site
+* Automatically insert Facebook and open graph data into head of site
-* Can now sort buttons
+* Easily change button order on individual pages
 * Custom post type support
-* More display and placement options
+* Lots of display and placement options
 * Bitly integration
+* Actions and filter for developers

 == Installation ==